• Overview

 Any character who succeeds on all the saving throws gains advantage on all Charisma-based ability checks made at the carnival.
 This effect lasts until the crowning of the Witchlight Monarch (see “Timed Events” later in the chapter).

 Any character who fails three or more of the ride’s saving throws is haunted by nightmares for 1d8 days.
 Until the nightmares end, the character must succeed on a DC 12 Wisdom saving throw after finishing a long rest or gain 1d3 levels of exhaustion.
-On the Story Tracker, record the character’s name and the number of days remaining until the nightmares cease, reducing that number by 1 after each long rest.
 Any spell that ends a curse rids the character of these nightmares but doesn’t remove levels of exhaustion gained as a result of them.